tromey/spidermonkey-unwinder/README.md

   the stack.
 We can maybe stash it in `JSRuntime` in a special debug mode?
 Something like this is done for exit frames, see `JSRuntime::jitTop`.
 Basically we need either a frame descriptor emitted by the JIT, or a frame pointer of some kind.
+Maybe `ProfilingFrameIterator` would work for this.
 As a hack we could require the user to use some `set` command and determine this by hand.

 * Need a type cache for some types in the unwinder.
 There's one in the existing gdb scripts in js.